imujtaba8488/im_animations/README.md

 __Note:__ Please like to support this package.

-A growing collection of cool, elegant, efficient and performance-optimized animation widgets.

 ## Feedback

 For any feedback please file an issue **[here](https://github.com/imujtaba8488/im_animations/issues).** Please **Like** to **support**